International data transfers: UK adequacy, SCCs and the future for UK businessPrint publication

 - Parties are free to include the new SCCs in a wider contract and to add other clauses or additional safeguards, provided they do not contradict the SCCs or prejudice the fundamental rights or freedoms of data subjects.

 - The new SCCs contain specific provisions to address concerns raised by Schrems II, including the requirement to conduct and document a transfer risk assessment, taking into account the specific circumstances of the transfer, the laws and practices of the third country of destination, and any relevant supplementary measures.
-The EDPB has this week published its final recommendations on supplementary measures, to guide exporters in lawfully transferring personal data to third countries while guaranteeing that it is afforded a level of protection essentially equivalent to that guaranteed within the EEA.
+The European Data Protection Board has this week published its final recommendations on supplementary measures, to guide exporters in lawfully transferring personal data to third countries while guaranteeing that it is afforded a level of protection essentially equivalent to that guaranteed within the EEA.

 - There is no need for a separate data processing agreement because the minimum processor terms required under the EU GDPR are included.